Nickajack Overview

 Number of House Seats: Nickajack - 5 / Alabama - 5 (originally 7) / Tennessee - 6 (originally 9)

 When Virginia voted to secede from the Union in 1861, a majority of delegates from the northwestern corner of the state rejected the proposal.
-While the measure still passed and the state exited the union, the aforementioned delegates quickly convened in Wheeling, WV to fight the move to secede.
-Ultimately, these angry Union-supporting delegates opted to secede from the secessionist movement by opting to become their own state within the Union.
+While the measure still passed and the state exited the Union, the aforementioned delegates quickly convened in Wheeling, WV to fight the move to secede.
+These angry, Union-supporting delegates opted to secede from the secessionist movement by becoming their own state within the Union.
 They held several constitutional conventions and West Virginia became the only state to successfully secede from a Confederate-led state and join the Union in 1863.

 The Nickajack supporters failed to realize any of the success seen in the realization of West Virginia.
 While the movement did not result in new governance, it underscored the deep divides both East Tennessee and North Alabama experienced within their own states due to the regions’ unique geographies.
 Many Unionists of the time defected from the Confederacy and still opted to join the Union Army despite their state’s disapproval.